 I argued with a friend recently that I thought two weeks was ample time to make a significant change in your life.
-They responded that it wasn’t.
+They responded it wasn’t and I was naive.
 I tried to break it down into the potential free hours a person could have and illustrate that two weeks is a long time, more than enough to take you from where you currently are to where you want to be heading.
 Again, they argued.

 Looking at it with digits

 Conservatively that two weeks would amount to 14-28 hours of free time if you’re working daily.
-If you’re working five days a week, that could be expanded to 46 if you have two free days per week where the time was re-allocated to whatever you’re trying to do.
-Add two hours to both of those days and squeeze all you can out of that time and that’s 50 potential hours including your work and commitments you could utilize over a two week period to literally anything you desire to.
+If you’re working five days a week, that could be expanded to 46 using two free days per week where the time was re-allocated to whatever you’re trying to do.
+Add two hours to both of those days and squeeze all you can out of that time and that’s 50 potential hours including your work and commitments you could utilize over a two-week period towards literally anything you desire.

 What you can do with a fortnight